nyl-auster/microframework/README.md

 OKC framework
 ==============

-OKC framework is a tiny View-Controller php framework, built around "resource" concept to display pieces of content instead of using methods from a controller class.
+OKC framework is a tiny View-Controller php framework, built around "resource" concept to display and generate pieces of content.

 Requirements
 ------------